kneczaj/remote-data/README.md

 ## Build

 Run `npm run build` to build the library.
+Alternatively run `npm run build:ts` to build the library as Typescript for easier debugging.
 The build artifacts will be stored in the `dist/` directory.

 ## Demo app server